 2.2.2: Currency Risk

 Banks can face the risk of foreign currency.
 Banks like GCB and ADB also operates in foreign countries.
 Thus, dealing in various currencies can bring currency risks.
+Example Banks that operations across countries borders are exposed to currency risk that maybe bring random profits and losses.
+Therefore, these banks can focus on setting up limits and active day time trading in order to minimize the currency risk (Hull, 2012).
+Banks such as GCB and ADB can follow a value at risk approach for measuring the risk that can be attached with the forward exposures.
+The value at risk helps in determining the probability of losses in bank’s portfolio that are based on the analysis of statistics of historical cost trends and volatilities.

-(Gatev, E., Schuermann, T. and Strahan, P. E, 2007), stated that fluctuations in the amount of investment in foreign currency or deposits can bring a risk to the earnings of the banks.
+In the context of (Gatev, E., Schuermann, T. and Strahan, P. E, 2007), stated that fluctuations in the amount of investment in foreign currency or deposits can bring a risk to the earnings of the banks.
 Asset liability management policy helps in monitoring the unhedged foreign exchange risk in order to control the foreign currency risk.
 For example, if the GCB holds a momentous amount of foreign currency liabilities, then the management has to measure and monitor the exposure of foreign currency on a continuous basis that can be helpful in estimating the fluctuations in the range of currency exchange.

 As per (Melnikov, A. and Romanyuk, Y., 2008), asset liability management policy requires that the foreign currency deposits that are high in amount with the loans and investments are correlated in the same line of currency and in equal terms.
 For example, the GCB can eliminate the risk of foreign currency that is associated with the payments of interest by organizing the equal magnitude and timing of the flows of income by neutralizing the loans and investments of foreign currency.
 The bank has to consider the re-pricing terms that are offered and the availability of liquidity on the investment of foreign currency before providing any foreign currency deposits services to the clients located in other foreign countries.

-(Kan, R. and Smith, D. R, 2008), stated that the policy of asset liability management can effectively eliminate the unhedged foreign currency risk on material by implementing the external hedging instruments that is derivatives, that can be also purchased by the banks.
+According to (Kan, R. and Smith, D. R, 2008), stated that the policy of asset liability management can effectively eliminate the unhedged foreign currency risk on material by implementing the external hedging instruments that is derivatives, that can be also purchased by the banks.
 GCB and ADB can use the financial derivatives in order to fence the balance sheet and effectively manage the risk of interest rates that can counterbalance the transaction costs of derivatives.
 Financial derivatives can be helpful to private banks to eliminate the risk of foreign currency that can strengthen their cash flow.

 2.2.3: Interest Rate Risk